 Just reading the Instant Pot Duo60’s product description explains the major part of its appeal.
 When one small cooking appliance can perform such a variety of cooking tasks, and do them well, you save in three ways: Cost, clutter, and learning curve.

 The Instant Pot’s cooking convenience and time savings can win you over quickly.
 You can put recipe ingredients in the inner cooking pot and use different functions to defrost, saute, roast, and finish off a dish — all of which can take place automatically while you’re commuting home from work.
 When the cooking is done, the default setting is to switch to Keep Warm mode so if you get hung up in traffic your meal won’t be ruined by overcooking.

 One of the very best features of Instant Pot cooking is the ginormous number of recipes and help available.
 In addition to hundreds upon hundreds of cookbooks for more varieties of food than anyone can imagine, online resources abound.
 The Instant Pot Alexa Skill has more than a thousand recipes, but Facebook groups with millions of members (yes, millions) are there to help beginners to experts.
 If you’d like a taste of what the recipe resources are like, open a browser and search on a meal you like.
-Our first experience with our Instant Pot Duo Mini (the 3-quart version) was red beans and rice — when I searched for recipes the response from Google was amazing.
+Our first experience with our Instant Pot Duo Mini (the 3-quart version) was red beans and rice — when I searched for

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.